Department of English

 Dean's Award for Academic Excellence.
 Colgate University.
 Fall 1997-Spring 2000.

-Assistant Professor of English, Director of the Writing Program, and Coordinator of the Writing Center.
+Assistant Professor of English, Fall 2015-Spring 2019.
+Director of the Writing Program and Coordinator of the Writing Center.
 New York Institute of Technology.
 Old Westbury, NY.
-Fall 2015-Present.

 Marion L. Brittain Postdoctoral Fellow, Georgia Institute of Technology.
 Atlanta, GA.
 2012-2015.